 Hidden Fees in the Allianz 222

 When was the last time you had a moment when something complex became crystal clear to you?
-It happened to me on Thursday morning.
+It happened to me on Thursday morning when I found about the hidden fees in the Allianz 222.
 I ran up against the Allianz 222 again and called a rep at a different company to get some clarification on a competing product.
 We talked about a lot of differences between the two contracts but one thing he said is something I had never realized before.

 It’s no secret that I never liked the product but until now there was nothing specifically wrong with it.
 Most of my aversion came because too many people bought it with the wrong impression of what it could do.
 For those who are suited for this annuity the contract just ends up being so-so.
 It will never be as great as the illustration makes it seem since growth potential is quite limited, but you will get guaranteed lifetime income even if you have to wait a long time to maximize it.

 To understand the catch, first you have to know what an allocation charge is.
 This is a disclosed fee charged against the contract in exchange for higher growth potential.
 Athene, Nationwide and several others use them regularly but I’ve always stayed away from them because it’s one way an index annuity can lose money.
 If the index returns zero and you are charged a fee for the allocation then you’ll go underwater for the year.
 It completely defeats the purpose of having a protected asset.

 For too long I focused on the features vs. benefits of the Allianz 222 but didn’t go into the fine print because I refused to sell it years ago.
 So the rep informed me that Allianz does in fact have an allocation charge and he pointed me to the fine print at the bottom of the spec sheet.
 For convenience it’s copied below: